hiiamboris/red-wiki/proposals/[PROP]-GUI-table-grid-design.md

 - rows resize (spreadsheets only?)
 - rows reodering by dragging ?
 - addition of new (empty) rows by the user
+- box-like selection of a range of cells, with export capability

 **Description**
 - would be nice to leverage VID: `table [column 100 "Header 1" [cell "this" cell "that"] ... column 200 "Header 2" ...]` (that's what I'm able to do [here](https://gitlab.com/hiiamboris/red-mezz-warehouse/-/blob/master/table.red), but makes the whole table quite heavy)